istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 namespace/default labeled
 {{< /text >}}

-After a namespace is enrolled to use a waypoint, any requests from any pods enrolled in the mesh to any service running in that namespace will be routed through the waypoint for L7 processing and policy enforcement.
+After a namespace is enrolled to use a waypoint, any requests from any pods using the ambient data plane mode, to any service running in that namespace, will be routed through the waypoint for L7 processing and policy enforcement.

 If you prefer more granularity than using a waypoint for an entire namespace, you can enroll only a specific service or pod to use a waypoint.
 This may be useful if you only need L7 features for some services in a namespace, if you only want an extension like a `WasmPlugin` to apply to a specific service, or if you are calling a Kubernetes
 [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) by its pod IP address.